spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

    the :py:class:`~jwst.datamodels.ModelLibrary` object.

 #.
 Computing the median image works by writing the resampled data frames to appendable files
-   on disk that are split into sections spatially but contain the entire ngroups axis.
+   on disk that are split into sections spatially but contain the entire ``groups`` axis.
 The section size is set to use roughly the same amount of memory as a single resampled model, and since the resampled models are discarded from memory by the time the median calculation happens, this choice avoids increasing the overall memory usage of the step.